 Types of Adoption

 The basic types include:

 - Re-adoptions after a completed International Adoption.
-Where a child is adopted internationally, usually through an agency from such countries as China, Russia, Ethiopia, Guatemala, Vietnam and others, the foreign adoption can be approved in Washington.
+Where a child is adopted internationally, usually through an agency from such countries as China, Russia, Ethiopia, Guatemala, Vietnam, and others, the foreign adoption can be approved in Washington.
 In a readoption, the Washington Court recognizes the validity of the foreign adoption decree and authorizes the Washington Department of Health Statistics to issue a Washington birth certificate.

 - Finalization of Adoption of Child out of Foster Care.
-Finalization of adoptions through placement by DSHS with foster-adopt parents is a common type of adoption.
-This happens after the biological parents rights have been terminated in a Juvenile Court Dependency case.
+Finalization of adoptions through placement by DSHS with foster-adopt parents is a type of adoption.
+This happens after the biological parent’s rights have been terminated in a Juvenile Court Dependency case.
 The child is then legally free.
 Washington is usually the consenting party in these cases.
-The biological parents may have participated in the adoption plan with DSHS and have either consented to termination of their parental rights and the adoption or their rights were terminated involuntarily.
+The biological parents may have participated in the adoption plan with DSHS and have either consented to the termination of their parental rights and the adoption or their rights were terminated involuntarily.
 After termination of rights, the adoption is filed and finalized by the Superior Court.

 - Adult Adoptions.
 Often, for personal and symbolic reasons, another adult adopts an adult.
 In adult adoptions, there is no need to obtain consent or provide notice to the natural or legal parents of the child.
 There is also no need for a pre or post-placement report (home study).